Wendy Schaeffer OAM was inducted into the Sport Australia Hall of Fame in 2002 as an Athlete Member for her contribution to the sport of equestrian.

-It was Sunburst that took Wendy Schaeffer from Pony Club grade four eventing through her first Equestrian Federation of Australia Senior competition classes and eventually to the 1996 Atlanta Olympics where they won gold.
+It was her horse, Sunburst that took Wendy Schaeffer from Pony Club grade four eventing through her first Equestrian Federation of Australia Senior competition classes and eventually to the 1996 Atlanta Olympics where they won gold.

 At 17, Wendy was the youngest winner ever of the Advanced Level Senior Three Day Event.
 Followed with selection for the World Championships, she was again the youngest competitor.
 She took 9th place in the Open European Championships and was the best placed first-time competitor at Badminton.